Coppa's Fresh Market

-Coppa's Fresh Market is a Canadian family-owned regional supermarket chain in the Greater Toronto Area.
+Coppa's Fresh Market is a Canadian family-owned grocery store located in Scarborough, Ontario.
+It previously operated three other stores in its regional supermarket chain in the Greater Toronto Area.
 Charles and John Louis "Louie" Coppa originally founded the Highland Farms grocery store chain in 1963; however, the Coppa family split the company between the two brothers in 2013 with three former Highland Farms stores (the North York, Vaughan, and one of the Scarborough locations) being rebranded as Coppa's Fresh Market under a new company owned by Louie Coppa.

 In 2015, it established the "Nonna Francesca" private label, named after the owner's grandmother.
 At launch, the label included fresh pasta, pasta sauces, pizza, and frozen entrees.

 Locations

-The supermarket chain consists of three stores, one each in North York, Scarborough, and King City.
-A store it operated in Downtown Toronto called Market 63 was opened in February 2019 and shuttered in January 2022.
+The supermarket chain consists of one store, in Scarborough.
+A store operated in Downtown Toronto called Market 63 was opened in February 2019, but shuttered in January 2022.
+The North York location shut down in March 2026.
+The King City location was opened in August 2016 and shuttered in May 2026.